March 14, 2025

-The preliminary estimate of consumer sentiment for February fell 3.3 points to 67.8 after declining 2.9 points in January.
-The January level is the lowest since July of last year.
+The preliminary estimate of consumer sentiment for March fell 9.8 points to 57.0 after having declined 3,4 points in February and 2.9 points in January.
+The January level is the lowest since November 2022.

-In February consumers worried that inflation was about to accelerate as the result of tariffs.
-In fact, as noted about, inflation expectations rose from 3.3% in the coming year to 4.3%.
+The uncertainty regarding policy, tariffs in particular, is taking a toll.
+In fact, as noted about, inflation expectations rose from 4.3% in the coming year to 4.9%.
 That is a huge monthly jump and is, apparently, attributable to tariffs.
 We actually expect inflation to edge lower in the coming year as reduced wage pressures and falling home prices keep inflation in check.
 A big pickup in the inflation rate seems highly unlikely.
 Consumers appear to be overly concerned.

-Both the University of Michigan’s consumer sentiment index and the Conference Board’s measure of consumer confidence both show a moderate rebound in the past couple of months.
+Both the University of Michigan’s consumer sentiment index and the Conference Board’s measure of consumer confidence have fallen sharply.
 The two series can diverge from one month to the next, but the trends are similar.

-GDP grew 2.3% GDP growth in Q4 and we expect to see 3.0% GDP growth in both the first quarter and for 2025 as a whole.
+GDP grew 2.3% GDP growth in Q4 and we expect to see 1.5% GDP growth in first quarter as extremely bad weather in January and the wildfires in California take a toll, and 2.5% GD{ growth for 2025 as a whole.

 Stephen Slifer